CHAS-Health/EntraID-Role-Best-Practices/Defender XDR RBAC - Tier 1.md

     * File Collection (Manage)
     * Email Quarantine (Manage)

-`note:` Email message permissions are entirely dependent on your organization's philosophy, structure, and job descriptions.
-Some organizations may not want your junior analysts to be able to read email information.
+`note:` _Email message permissions are entirely dependent on your organization's philosophy, structure, and job descriptions.
+Some organizations may not want your junior analysts to be able to read email information._

 ### Raw Data (Email and Collaboration)
 * Select Custom Permissions
   * Email Message Headers (Read)
   * Email Content (Read)

-`note:` Email message permissions are entirely dependent on your organization's philosophy, structure, and job descriptions.
-Some organizations may not want your junior analysts to be able to read email information.
+`note:` _Email message permissions are entirely dependent on your organization's philosophy, structure, and job descriptions.
+Some organizations may not want your junior analysts to be able to read email information._

 ## Security Posture
 ### Posture Management
 * Select Custom Permissions
-    * Vulnerability Management (read)
+    * Vulnerability Management (Read)
-    * Exception Handling (manage)
+    * Exception Handling (Manage)
-    * Remediation Handling (manage)
+    * Remediation Handling (Manage)
-    * Application Handling (manage)
+    * Application Handling (Manage)
-    * Secure Score (read)
+    * Secure Score (Read)
-    * Secure Score (manage)
+    * Secure Score (Manage)

- `note:` Secure Score (manage) can be restricted depending on your organization's needs.
+`note:` _Secure Score (Manage) can be restricted depending on your organization's needs._

 ## Authorization and Settings